Maitreyee12aug/Anti-Rumor-Context-Integration-RAG-system/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.

 ---